jeanmbt/brayn-test/README.md

 next dev
 ```

-Open [http://localhost:3000](http://localhost:3000)(or other set up enviroment) with your browser to see the result.
+Open [http://localhost:3000](http://localhost:3000) (or any other set up enviroment) with your browser to see the result.